lexach91/US-accidents/README.md

 ## User stories

-- As a first-time visitor, I want to understand the purpose of the website so I can use it properly.
+- As a first-time visitor, I want to understand the purpose of the Website, so I can use it properly.
 - As a first-time visitor, I want to see the titles of each chart, so I can understand what data they represent.
-- As a first-time visitor, I want to see what technologies have been used to create the website, so I can learn more about them and use them myself.
+- As a first-time visitor, I want to see what technologies have been used to create the Website, so I can learn more about them and use them myself.
 - As a first-time visitor, I want to see some information about the website developer, so I can contact them.
-- As a user of the website, I want to see what filters are currently applied on each chart, so I can analyze visualized data correctly.
+- As a user of the Website, I want to see what filters are currently applied on each chart, so I can analyze visualized data correctly.
-- As a user of the website, I want to be able to reset applied filters for each chart, so I can switch filters I'm not currently interested in.
+- As a user of the Website, I want to be able to reset applied filters for each chart, so I can switch filters I'm not currently interested in.
-- As a mobile device user, I want the website to be mobile-friendly, so I can use my tablet or smartphone to visit it.
+- As a mobile device user, I want the Website to be mobile-friendly, so I can use my tablet or smartphone to visit it.

 ---